Code-Institute-Submissions/OdoJoe-D15-Movie-Lovers-Store/README.md

 - Facebook marketplace ads reach 562 million people.
 - 79% of monthly users are active daily and finally Facebook is the favourite social platform of the 35-44 demographic.

 It is clear from the stats above that using Facebook to promote the D15 Movie Lovers Store is essential.
 However Youtube and Instagram will also be implemented in the future.
 According to Wallaroomedia (link: https://wallaroomedia.com/blog/social-media/tiktok-statistics/) 80% of US Tik Tok Users are aged between 18-34.
-The age range and the general use of Tik Tok as a performance platform I dont see how Tik Tok could help the promotion of the D15 Movie Lovers Store at this time.
+The age range and the general use of Tik Tok as a performance platform I don't see how Tik Tok could help the promotion of the D15 Movie Lovers Store at this time.
 Efforts should be spent on promotion through Facebook.

 ## Online Content and User engagement:
 From my own experiences as a movie collector and avid Physical Media champion I find a lot of my information comes from Facebook groups, Youtube creators and reviewers and Instagram influencers regularly creating content around upcoming releases, rumoured releases and unboxing and review based content.
 It is my intention to start a channel with Youtube and a page with Instagram to compliment the Facebook page at a future date.
 Online creators have been instrumental in my own sourcing of Blu Ray, 4k UHD and special editions of certain Movies and I believe I can also engage with customers, Club Members and a wider untapped audience through such content.